 Can you get a mortgage with bad credit?
 There are certainly options for those in need of a bad credit mortgage in Ottawa.

-There may come a time when you bad credit.
-This may be due to a period with financial challenges or out of your immediate control such as by co signing for someone that doesn’t make their payments on time or some bumps that have arisen from a break up when you have shared credit.
+There may come a time when you have bad credit.
+This may be due to financial challenges that are out of your immediate control such as by co signing for someone that doesn’t make their payments on time.
+Or perhaps there have been some credit challenges from a break up when you had shared credit.

 Fortunately, having bad credit does not limit you from owning a home.
-There are options to get a mortgage in Ottawa even with bad credit.
+There are options to get a bad credit mortgage in Ottawa.

 Depending on if you are purchasing or refinancing, the minimum credit score can be different.
 For refinancing, many lenders would like the main applications credit score to be at least at 680, however it can be less for a purchase.